liquifusion/assetbundler/README.md

 # CFWheels Asset Bundler

-The asset bundler is a plugin to easily add bunding and compression for your javascript and stylesheet files.
-This allows you to keep a neat and organized javascript or css library and combine and minify the files in your testing and production environments.
+The asset bundler is a plugin to easily add bunding and compression for your JavaScript and stylesheet files.
+This allows you to keep a neat and organized JavaScript or css library and combine and minify the files in your testing and production environments.

 This plugin will override existing functionality within the Wheels core API and add a new method.